 - It is difficult, even intimidating, for a Buyer to look at a home when a Seller is present.
 Step away from Buyers to allow them to talk privately

 - As much as possible, allow the Buyers to look freely thru your home without too much explanation of what has been done.

 - To enable prospective Buyers to know some of the upgrades, consider adding descriptive cards at various points throughout your house (“New Kitchen Cabinets” or “Newer Water Heater” etc.)

 - Remove or store all valuables and prescription drugs

-If you would like to discuss any aspect of the sale process, FREE of charge with no obligation, please feel free to call Mimi Foster today.
+If you would like to discuss any aspect of the sale process, FREE of charge with no obligation, please call Mimi Foster today.